-When does a DUI count as a 2nd Offense or greater?
+When is a DUI Considered a 2nd Offense?

-Pennsylvania law uses a 10 year lookback period to determine if a Repeat DUI offender will face enhanced penalties.
+Pennsylvania uses a 10-year lookback period to determine if someone will be charged with a 2nd Offense DUI.
 If your prior conviction for DUI occurred within 10 years from the date of your current DUI offense, then your current DUI Offense will be treated as a 2nd or greater offense.
-For example, if you plead guilty to DUI in June of 2011, and you are charged with a new DUI that occurred in January of 2021, your prior DUI falls within the 10 year lookback period, and your new DUI will be considered a 2nd Offense.
+Put simply - if the date you were sentenced on your 1st DUI falls within 10 years of the date of your new DUI charge, then you will be charged with a 2nd Offense DUI.

 Mandatory Jail Time if you’re a repeat offender facing a 2nd DUI, 3rd DUI or 4th DUI Offense